Eomm/notion-board/README.md

 This GitHub Action will:

+- Create all the missing columns in the Notion database
 - Fetch the list of repositories from GitHub using the provided `github-repository-query` input.
 You can test the query on [GitHub Search]
 - For each repository will check if it's a Node.js module and if it's published on NPM collecting additional data
 - Read the Notion database and update the existing rows or create new ones.
 Unrecognized rows will **be deleted**.